EliDetmers/SEMN/UserStories.md

 Teenage/young adults who want to give our personal gifts to friends or relatives with pictures of them together to show their closeness.

-A widowed person who wants to recreate a memory of themselves and their loved one through AI imaging.
+A widowed person who wants to recreate a memory of themselves and their loved one through AI imaging so that their memory can live on.